 Junior Infants 0 - 15 minutes

 Senior Infants max 20 minutes

 Rang 1 max 25 minutes

 Rang 2 max 30 minutes

 Rang 3 max 40 minutes

 Rang 4 max 45 minutes

 Rang 5 max 50 minutes

-Rang 6 Up to 1 hour
+Rang 6 max 1 hour

 Homework is given from Monday to Thursday.
 There is no homework at weekends or on a school day just before a public holiday.
-However, children in middle and senior classes may sometimes be required to work independently on projects at weekends.
+However, children in middle and senior classes may sometimes be required to work independently on projects.

 There may be exceptions, birthdays, weekends, special occasions and sometimes children are given "No Homework" as a treat or an acknowledgement of some special occasion.
+If children receive a "Homework Pass" it should be mutually agreed upon by the teacher and pupil as to date of usage.